yuangao-tum/ACC2023/README.md

 ## Abstract:

-This paper deals with the distributed H2 subopti- mal containment control problem by static state feedback for linear multi-agent systems.
+This paper deals with the distributed H2 suboptimal containment control problem by static state feedback for linear multi-agent systems.
 Given multiple autonomous leaders, a number of followers, and an H2 cost functional, we aim to design a distributed protocol that achieves containment control